jallanxjallan/onemanairforce/adaptation/output/draft_synopsis.md

 point their rifles directly at Bob.
 He replies with the only words they might understand, a name: "Captain Petit Muharto"

-**Returning to 25 September 1988  at Muharto Residence **Cameron Bishop, an American journalism student interning at the Jakarta Post, calls on retired Air Force Major Petit Muharto to interview him about his experiences flying blockade runs with Bob Freeberg in his war-surplus Dakota registered to the new Republic of Indonesia as RI-002.
+**On 25 September 1988  at Muharto Residence **Cameron Bishop, an American journalism student interning at the Jakarta Post, calls on retired Air Force Major Petit Muharto to interview him about his experiences flying blockade runs with Bob Freeberg in his war-surplus Dakota registered to the new Republic of Indonesia as RI-002.
 Muharto